amortensen/dots-protocol/draft-teague-dots-protocol.md

   the signaling session.

 duration:
-: The [ISO8601] duration of the signaling session.
+: An ISO 8601 representation of the duration of the signaling session.

-YANG model TBD

 ### {+dataroot}/filters